For a while now, both His Heir and Bones have been haunting me.

 Then her ears twitched when she heard a panic yelp in the background, and not too far away from where she stood.
 Ducking behind a man in front of a food stall, she stayed out of sight to observe.

 It had been the three tall men that chased her from the docks.
 They towered over the masses.
 The long white trench coats trailing behind them with each large stride they took.
 Surgical masks covered their mouths, but the fabric was pulled by the corner of their lips, exposing the frowns beneath.
 Black shades hid the emotions in their eyes, but the deep creases in their furrowed brows showcased the men's dark scowls.
 Each giant's forehead pulsed with annoyance as they scanned the crowds, shoving the drunks out of their way.

 She grimaced at the sight.

-The incident had been unintentional, yet they were still on the hunt and she was afraid that it wasn't about to end.
+The incident had been unintentional, yet they were still on the hunt, and she was afraid that it wasn't about to end.

-The three men drew closer and she quickly rounded a corner into an alleyway.
+The three men drew closer and she quickly rounded the corner into an alleyway.
 The shadows welcomed her, bathing her in darkness as she pressed her back to the wall until the light of the street could no longer reach her.
 She held her breath, staring as the group of three men stalked out of sight.